capensis/canopsis/community/go-engines-community/cmd/canopsis-reconfigure/README.md

 Use [cmd/mongo-migrations](../mongo-migrations) to manage migrations.

+It has the following commands:

+- `create` - Create a blank migration.
+- `up` - Execute migrations to a specified version or the latest available version.
+- `down` - Roll migrations up to a specified version or all tracked versions.
+- `status` - View the status of migrations.
+- `skip` - Manually add a specified version or all untracked versions to the version table.
+- `help` - Get help information about command and their flags.

 ## Fixtures

 Fixtures are used to create predefined data for new production environment and to create fake data for functional testing.